SwissDataScienceCenter/renku/docs/tutorials/first_steps/09_update_workflow.rst

 So without Renku, updating a project in response to a change can be tedious and error-prone.
 But *with* Renku, it is very easy.
 We can just ask the system what changed and what needs to be updated.
+The outputs are analogous for all programming languages.

 .. code-block:: console